Skip to main content

 What Are the Future Directions in Overcoming Treatment Resistance?

-The growing understanding of is paving the way for novel therapeutic approaches.
+The growing understanding of progesterone resistance is paving the way for novel therapeutic approaches.
 The goal is to find ways to either restore progesterone sensitivity or bypass the faulty signaling pathway altogether.
 The following are areas of active investigation:

 1. Selective Progesterone Receptor Modulators (SPRMs) ∞ These are compounds that bind to progesterone receptors but elicit a different cellular response than traditional progestins.
 They may be able to overcome some of the signaling defects seen in resistant tissue.